ch-stark/gitops-rbac-example/blog/blog.md

 This blog will not give some introduction into RHACM, but it is important to remember that we have a Hub-Spoke architecture where one Hub-Cluster can manage a significant amount of Managed-Clusters.

-This blog provides an overview of available configuration options and best practices for Cluster- and Multicluster Multi-Tenancy.
+This blog provides an overview of available configuration options, ideas around and best practices for Cluster- and Multicluster Multi-Tenancy.

 Sharing clusters saves costs and simplifies administration.
 However, sharing clusters also present challenges such as security, fairness, and managing `noisy neighbors`.
 Clusters can be shared in many ways.
 In some cases, different applications may run in the same cluster.